Ange-Dvs/pands-project/README.md

 The first item in the `dfs_to_use` list contains the entire unfiltered dataset, which we do not want to plot.
 An `if` statement checks to ensure the plotting is only carried out for the other items in the list.

-Depending on which subplot is being generated, the colour for the bins is set, the removal of the y ticks or repositioning of the ticks to the right-hand side of the plot in the last column of each row.
-A label is also added in these loops to show which variable is being plotted in the row.
+Depending on which subplot is being generated, the colour for the bins is set, the removal of the y ticks or addition of a y label.
+A label for the x-axis is also added in these loops to show which variable is being plotted in the row.
 The title field is used to create a line break in between the rows to emphasize the separation of the variables per row.

 <font size="4"><b>Setting y-axis range</b></font>